ChenDdon/LiCluster/README.md

-# LiCluster
+# Introduction

-The Li Cluster related data and code.
+The source data and code are derived from the work titled **"Enhancing Energy Predictions in Multi-Atom Systems with Multiscale Topological Learning"** by Dong Chen, Rui Wang, Guowei Wei, and Feng Pan.